VisionaryParagon/experian-todo-app/README.md

 ## Local Development Setup Instructions

-1. Clone repo to local directory and navigate to app directory with `cd experian-todo-app`
+1. Clone branch to local directory and navigate to app directory with `cd experian-todo-app`
 2. Run `npm install` to install app dependencies
 3. Navigate to @experian/eds-components directory with `cd ./\@experian/eds-components`
 4. Run `npm install` to install EDS dependencies